benhmoore/Argon/README.md

 fresh.user.permissions({
-write:['user1','user2','user3','etc'], //allows these users to write to this user. read:true; //allows all users to read from this user. emailRead:false; //blocks all users from viewing the current user's email
+write:['user1','user2','user3','etc'], //allows these users to write to this user. read:true; //allows all users to read from this user. emailRead:false; //blocks all users from viewing the current user's email | feature requested by @gimlet2

 });
 ```